amine-abdeljaoued/PoXemon/Project_Report.md

 ### Arthur Collette (Map Team, Map manager):

-This group project was overall a very challenging experience, but it thought me a lot personally.
+This group project was overall a very challenging experience, but it taught me a lot personally.
 I really enjoyed last year’s project in CSE104 in HTML, but I found it a bit naïve and we were quickly limited by the amount of time allowed and the number of people per group.
 During these 7 weeks, I learned the basics of video game programming, something that I would like to pursue in my studies later on.

 Right from the beginning, I decided to join the map team with Benjamin and Amine.
 We first spent the first week learning about SFML and the different possibilities that it offers.
 We quickly created the first draft of a map and a moving character on it.
 We used Pokémon sprites in order to give a nice visual aspect to the game and save time for ourselves.
 I implemented the algorithm to create the map out of a tileset of sprites of 16 by 16 pixels, based on an algorithm found on the official SFML website.
 After this, I worked on the trainer movement’s and its visual appearance.
 For the trainer, we used different states like “Walking” or “Speaking” that could be switched from one to the other by the input of the player.